t0kt0ckus/libsusrv/README.md

 A simple native Android SU client library.

-This native library provides priviledged shell sessions on any Android system where a suitable SU application is installed.
-It consists of the shared library (`libsusrv.so`) for any considered architecture, and the `org.openmarl.susrv.LibSusrv` class that publish the JNI-exported API.
+This library provides priviledged shell sessions on any Android system where a suitable SU application is installed.

 This library:
-- forks a single SU Shell child process per Android application, with which it then communicates through a local UNIX socket - if the shell process terminates abnormaly, the session is properly destroyed, and a new one can be initialized
+- forks a single SU Shell child process per Android application, with which it then communicates through a local UNIX socket
-- permits to execute any Shell *command string*, whether it is a *Simple Command*, a *Pipeline*, a *List* or a *Compound Command*, as specified by the relevant man page
+- permits to execute Shell *command strings*, where a *command string* may be a *Simple Command*, a *Pipeline*, a *List* or a *Compound Command*, as specified by the relevant man page
-- permits access to the exit code returned by the *command string*
+- permits access to the exit code returned by the command string
 - permits access to what would be the output produced on a controlling terminal
-- executes the *command strings* in the order they are submitted
+- executes the command strings in the order they are submitted
 - is accessible from both native C and Java code

+**Note:** This primarily comprises a native shared library (`libsusrv.so`) for any considered architecture, and the definition of a Java object (`org.openmarl.susrv.LibSusrv`) that publishes the JNI-exported API.
+These components are standard POSIX/JNI stuff and may be used in a non Android context.

 **Disclaimer:** Great documentation and examples, targeted to developers that need to integrate priviledged commands execution from an Android application, are maintained by Chainfire at [libsuperuser](https://github.com/Chainfire/libsuperuser).
-The available `libsuperuser` library may offer more features and be more flexible than this one.
+The `libsuperuser` library available there may offer more features and be more flexible than this one.
 I've written this simple trick because I feel it better suits my present requirements, and I'm now just sharing some code.
 I also admit that the choice of a native library may not provide any sensible performance benefit in most situations, this wasn't a motivation here.

 **License**